Twitter Down In Turkey As Quake Response Criticism Mounts - UrduPoint

 Twitter Down In Turkey As Quake Response Criticism Mounts

 AFP reporters were unable to access the social media network across Turkey.
-It still worked using VPN services that disguise a user's location and are generally free to use.
+It still worked using VPN services that disguise a user's location.

+"Twitter has been informed by the Turkish government that access will be reenabled shortly," the platform's owner, Elon Musk, tweeted Wednesday.

-The netblocks.org social media monitor showed Twitter becoming throttled and then completely blocked across all major cell phone providers.
+The netblocks.org social media monitor had earlier showed Twitter becoming throttled and then completely blocked across all major cell phone providers.

 "The filtering measure is likely to impact community rescue efforts underway after the series of deadly earthquakes on Monday," netblocks.com warned.

-The 7.8-magnitude tremor and its aftershocks killed at least 11,700 people in southeastern Turkey and parts of Syria.
+The 7.8-magnitude tremor and its aftershocks killed more than 15,000 people in southeastern Turkey and parts of Syria.

-The disaster has already become the deadliest of Erdogan's two decades in power -- a tumultuous era beset with an attempted coup and violent protests as well as a series of smaller earthquakes and floods.
+The disaster is the deadliest of Erdogan's two decades in power -- a tumultuous era beset with an attempted coup and violent protests as well as a series of smaller earthquakes and floods.

 Officials released no immediate statements about the Twitter outage.